gnosis/dx-price-oracle/README.md

 Contract to get reliable price oracle from DutchX protocol.

-Currently, uses a mock-interface (in `./contracts/DutchXPriceOracle.sol`) of the DutchX in order for Solidity to be happy.
+Currently, uses a mock-interface (in `./contracts/IDutchX.sol`) of the DutchX in order for Solidity to be happy.

 But it uses the actual abi for the tests.
-The entire build folder of the DutchX project was imported.
+This is imported in `./contracts/Imports.sol`.

 ## Tests